Advertisement of Services by Legal Professionals or Advocates on Public Platform and Personal or Commercial Websites

 Article 19(1) (a) of the Constitution of India, guarantees the freedom of speech and expression, which is further qualified by a number of exceptions.
 The exceptions in no way talk about prohibiting the right of legal practitioners to advertise their services in any manner.
 Rather, in the case of Tata Yellow Pages v.
 MTNL, the Supreme Court was of the opinion that the commercial speeches, that is advertising, is protected under Article 19(1)(a) of the Constitution.
 It has been further held by the Punjab and Haryana High Court that rendering professional legal services is a business proposition, and advertisement of the same as such comes within the definition of commercial speech.
 The Supreme Court has also held that the right to freedom of speech of the citizens cannot be taken away by placing restrictions on the business of citizens.

-Hence, it is to be noted that the Rule 36 of the BCI Rules, which prohibits advertisement of the legal services, are in contravention of the fundamental rights of the law practitioners.
+Hence, it is to be noted that Rule 36 of the BCI Rules, which prohibits the advertisement of legal services, are in contravention of the fundamental rights of the law practitioners.
 The prohibition does not stand in conformity with any of the exceptions to the freedom of speech and expression, as specified in Article 19(2).
-The prohibition cannot even stand on the grounds of ‘public interest’, for the reason that this phrase has been held to be synonymous to public peace, safety, tranquility, amongst others.
+The prohibition cannot even stand on the grounds of ‘public interest, for the reason that this phrase has been held to be synonymous to public peace, safety, tranquillity, amongst others.

 Comparative Analysis of Different Jurisdictions